Removing Structured Noise with Diffusion Models: Experiments

-\specialsubsection{Performance} To highlight the difference in inference time between our method and the baselines, benchmarks are performed on a single 12GBytes NVIDIA GeForce RTX 3080 Ti, see Table~\ref{tab:benchmark}.
+To highlight the difference in inference time between our method and the baselines, benchmarks are performed on a single 12GBytes NVIDIA GeForce RTX 3080 Ti, see Table~\ref{tab:benchmark} in Appendix~\ref{app:extended}.
 A quick comparison of inference times reveals a $4\times$ ($\Pi$GDM) or $10\times$ (Projection) difference in speed between ours and the flow-based method.
 All the deep generative models need approximately an equal amount of iterations $(T\approx 600)$ to converge.
 However, given the same modeling capacity, the flow model requires substantially more trainable parameters compared to the diffusion method.
 This is mainly due to the restrictive requirements imposed on the architecture to ensure tractable likelihood computation.
-It should be noted that in this work no improvements are applied to speed up the diffusion process, such as CCDF \citep{chung2022come}, for the diffusion method, leaving room for even more improvement in future work.
+It should be noted that in this work no improvements are applied to speed up the diffusion process, such as distillation~\citep{salimans2021progressive} or improved initialization~\citep{chung2022come}, leaving room for even more improvement in future work.

-\specialsubsection{Comparison Data Consistency Methods} Although all three diffusion-based data consistency methods, as discussed in this section, outperform the baselines of Section~\ref{sec:related_work}, $\Pi$DGM provides the most consistent results with lower variance between samples, as shown in Fig.~\ref{fig:metrics_celeba_mnist_proj_dps_pidgm}.
-Empirically, this trend continues to be seen in the out-of-distribution datasets; see Fig.~\ref{fig:metrics_celeba_mnist_proj_dps_pidgm_ood}.
-This is not surprising as $\Pi$DGM has a more sophisticated approximation for the noise-perturbed likelihood score compared to DPS and the projection method.
-A visual comparison is shown in Fig.~\ref{fig:comparison_celeba_mnist_proj_dps_pigdm}.